 \label{sec:vst}

-The Verified Software Toolchain (VST) is a series of machine-checked modules written in Coq whose focus is reasoning about C programs~\cite{appel:programlogics}, especially those programs that can be compiled with the CompCert compiler~\cite{leroy:compcert}.
+The Verified Software Toolchain (VST) ~\cite{appel:programlogics} is a series of Coq modules which reason about those C programs that can be compiled with the CompCert compiler~\cite{leroy:compcert}.
 One of VST's modules, ``Floyd'', is a separation-logic based engine to help users

-verify concrete programs.
-The modules interlock so there are no ``gaps'' in the end-to-end certified results; accordingly all of the rules employed by Floyd have been proved sound with respect to the underlying semantics used by CompCert.
-Floyd is written in Ltac and Gallina and is designed to help users verify the full functional correctness of their programs.
-Although Floyd devotes considerable effort to make this task simpler, it prefers expressibility and completeness to more automated tools like HIP/SLEEK.
+verify the full functional correctness of their concrete C programs.
+Written in Ltac and Gallina, Floyd prefers expressibility and completeness to automation.
+VST’s modules are machine-checked and interlocked, so there are no ``gaps'' in the end-to-end certified results; accordingly all of the rules employed by Floyd have been proved sound with respect to the underlying semantics used by CompCert. s

 %\vspace*{-0.75ex}